A book list featuring the best books of the decade: fiction edition!

 I wish I kept some sort of reading journal or discovered Goodreads (if it even existed in 2010?) to track what I was reading during college and my young adult years.
 I know I had a penchant for John Grisham and Michael Crichton in high school, but started to branch out soon after.
 To help put together my best fiction books of the decade list, I had to review which books even came out that long ago!
 Take note, I left out any books that were included on my best books of 2019 post, so head over there if you’re interested in this year’s selections!

-A few other best books of the decade lists picked one book from each year, but I decided to categorize my favorites by genre.
-Since college, I’m consistently drawn to books that are purely fun to read.
-So, I end up picking up a ton of general fiction, historical fiction, chick lit/romance, young adult and fantasy books.
+I categorized my favorites by genre.
+I end up picking up a ton of general fiction, historical fiction, chick lit/romance, young adult and fantasy books.
 My selections may not be those receiving prestigious awards or rave reviews from literary publications, but I have no doubt you’ll enjoy reading them.
 Some will bring you to tears, most will make you smile, and a few may even change the way you think about the world.

 Join Our Best Books of the Decade Linkup!